fletcher/MultiMarkdown-6/README.md

 a couple of situations that I would like to take into account, if possible.
 These are not situations that should occur often in "real life."

-12. EPUB 3 output is supported without need of any external tools.
+12. EPUB 3 output is supported without need of any external tools (unless you want to support downloading remote images/files in which case `libcurl` is used.

 13. Internationalization support for HTML phrases, such as "see footnote".
 See [Github](https://github.com/fletcher/MultiMarkdown-6/issues/37) for more